 Pain is a condition that begins in your nervous system.
 When nerve cells (nociceptors) in your body encounter something that causes pain (a stimulus), they release electrical signals.
 These signals travel from the stimulus site to your spinal cord and then to your brain, which tells you it’s pain.

 Everyone experiences pain.
-But how each individual does is personal, says Megan Driscoll, MOT, OTR/L, occupational therapist and chronic pain program director at UPMC Centers for Rehab Services.
+But how each individual does is personal, says Megan Driscoll, MOT, OTR/L, occupational therapist and chronic pain program director at UPMC Rehabilitation Institute.
 Below, Driscoll speaks further about pain and some of the chronic pain management techniques she uses with patients.

 Are There Different Types of Pain?